gorkhadev/gorkha.dev/syllabus/ruby-on-rails/section-one/installation.md

     note="Ubuntu is our default or recommended OS for Ruby on Rails app development."
 %}

-Go through with following commands to install `curl` and setup package repositories in your terminal:
+Go through with following commands to install `curl` and set up package repositories in your terminal:

 ```shell
 sudo apt install curl